avgrad/pyrodux/README.md

 });
 ```

-## What can it NOT do?

-Currently there is no way to use it for paged collections, which lazy load
-when the user for example navigates pages of a table.

-But I am thinking about this and hopefully support will come soon.

 # TODO

-- how to do something like pagination?
-  - current implementation is greedy, wants just collection/query and thats it
-  - its not thinking about pagination/lazy loading collections when needed
-  - example: load tracked entries by month, click "prev month", it will load data from prev month into state *additionaly*
-  - rough idea is implemented, but i dont know if it works like i intend
-  - and how could this be done with subscriptions????? because you cant "edit" a subscribed query
+- how to do "retrieveMore" with subscriptions????? because you cant "edit" a subscribed query
-  - only accept collectionreference and documentreference, and use supplied "callback"-style filter function??
 - does general firestore to object mapping work?
 - create/update/delete callbacks? (in Pyrodux index class, or params to dispatches?)
   - supply redux-actions to pyrodux-action which will be dispatched?